 Previous studies revealed that pseudoscorpions are not the ectoparasites of bats.
 They are tiny arachnids that live in a wide range of natural and man-made habitats where sufficient moisture is present.
-In India, pseudoscorpion species, Megachernes himalayensis was recorded from the northern regions of Uttarakhand by Ellingsen in 1914 and Jammu and Kasmir by Beier in 1978.
-Despite previous records in India, information on the distribution, abundance and the life history of pseudoscorpions has not been documented.
-This is a new record of phoretic association of pseudoscorpion species, Chelifer museorum with the pelage of little Indian bat, Pipistrellus coromandra in India.
-They were found to be associated with bats that were heavily infested with ectoparasites.
-No pseudoscorpions were recorded on bats that were not infested with ectoparasites.
+In India, the presence of pseudoscorpions on the bats has not been reported previously.
+This is a new record of phoretic association of Cheiridium museorum with the pelage of the little Indian bat, Pipistrellus coromandra in India.
 Krumpal and Cyprich (1988) reported this association as a regular phenomenon of pseudoscorpions seeking for bird nests as a food source, a refuge and a breeding location.
 Species of Megachernes were found to be obligate commensals with mammals, occurring in their nest and phoretically in their pelage (Beier, 1948; Martens, 1975; Durden, 1991).
-The association of this pseudoscorpion species with bats was analyzed on the basis of some previous studies and found that they exhibit a form of commensalism (Phoresis) with bats.
+Shimada et al. (2023) reported phoretic behavior of the pseudoscorpion, Megachernes ryugadensis on the Japanese wood mouse, Apodemus speciosus.
+On the basis of previous studies, the association of this pseudoscorpion species with bats was analyzed and found that they exhibit a form of commensalism (Phoresis) with bats.
 They regularly visit the furs of bats for food source and shelter where they feed on larvae and nymphs of bat flies, ticks or mites.
 This association may be considered as obligate commensalism with bat species.